 What is the minimum investment required for a UAE Golden Visa?

-AED 2 million in registered property value — a single property or several combined.
-Off-plan from approved developers qualifies, and mortgaged property can qualify subject to bank arrangements (Cabinet Decision No. 65 of 2022).
+AED 2 million in registered property value — a single property or several combined (Cabinet Decision No. 65 of 2022).
+Off-plan from approved developers qualifies; mortgaged property is bank-dependent and channel-variable — confirm your case with GDRFA and the lender.

 Can I include my family in the Golden Visa?